 Under the SDS, students from the Philippines, China, India, Vietnam who demonstrate upfront that they have the financial resources and language skills to succeed academically in Canada benefit from faster processing times.
+As of April 30, 2019, the service standard for SDS processing is 20 calendar days.

 Similar programs have previously been in place in these countries.
 Now, Immigration, Refugees and Citizenship Canada (IRCC) is aligning them together into one program to ensure consistency.